ObolNetwork/obol-docs/docs/getting_started/quickstart_alone.md

 For a production deployment with fault tolerance, follow the part of the guide instructing you how to distribute the nodes across multiple machines.
 :::

-Run this command to start your cluster containers
+Run this command to start your cluster containers if you deployed using CDVC repo above.

 ```sh
 # Start the distributed validator cluster